 Activities covered during this camp session include, but are not limited to the following list, and are somewhat dependent on weather, instructor discretion, camper desire, and serendipity:

-• Sunday: Intros, Agreements, Sensory Awareness, Navigation Challenge & Songline.
+• Sunday at River Meadows: Intros, Agreements, Sensory Awareness, Navigation Challenge & Songline, Music & Stories.

-• Monday: Animal Forms, Stalking Games, Mammal Families, Five Arts of Tracking, Bird Language, Photography Tricks, and Swimming at our river tracking site.
+• Monday along the Stillaguamish River: Animal Forms, Stalking Games, Mammal Families, Five Arts of Tracking, Bird Language, Photography Tricks, and swimming at our river tracking site.

-• Friday: Search & Rescue Tracking Challenge, Photographic Blog, Video & Presentations
+• Friday in the Teanaway: Search & Rescue Tracking Challenge, Photographic Blog, Video Editing & Travel Home